diogovalentte/homarr-iframes/README.md

 # Notes

-When you add an iFrame widget in your Homarr dashboard, it's **>your<** web browser that fetches the HTML content from the API and shows it to you, not Homarr.
+When you add an iFrame widget in your dashboard, it's **>your<** web browser that fetches the iFrame from the API and shows it to you, not your dashboard application.
 So your browser needs to be able to access the API, that's how an iFrame works.

 - **Examples**:
-  - If you run the API on your server, you need to add your server IP address + port in the Homarr widget, and you need to make sure your browser can access this IP + port.
+  - If you run the API on your server, you need to use your server IP address + port, and you need to make sure your browser can access this IP + port.
-  - If you're accessing Homarr with a domain and using HTTPS, you also need to access this API with a domain and using HTTPS.
+  - If you're accessing your dashboard with a domain and using HTTPS, you also need to access this API with a domain and using HTTPS.
 If you try to use HTTP with your HTTPS, your browser will block the iFrame.

 # How to run: